Colburn Village Hall | Colburn Lane | Colburn

 " to promote Colburn in the wider perspective"

-Charlene has being elected Deputy Mayor of Colburn by the Colburn Town Council members for the term of office for 2019/20.
+Colin will be Deputy Mayor of Colburn Town Council for the term of May 2022 until May 2023.

 Angie was born in the Old Military Hospital , she is Colburn born and bred and has lived and worked in the community all her life apart from the 7 years she served in the Army .
 She lives with her husband and has 3 lovely children.
 Angie joined the Town Council in 2004, she has served five terms as Mayor of Colburn and has been involved in various Community groups ever since.